spookylukey/django-views-the-right-way/source/url-parameters.rst

 if you want to capture part of a URL to be used in a view function, you can do it by configuring your URLs.

-Let's say you have some kind of e-commerce site where you want to display products on individual pages.
+Let's say we have an e-commerce site where we want to display products on individual pages.
 We want ``/product/`` to be the prefix for all these pages, and the next part to be the “slug” for the product — a URL-friendly version of the name (e.g ``white-t-shirt`` instead of "White T-Shirt").

 We can do that as follow: